sodaAPI/edii-codetest/README.md

 ## About

-## Installation

-Make sure you have environment setup properly.
-You will need PHP8.1, composer and Node.js.

 <div>
 <h3>Applicant Management - Laract CRUD</h3>
 <p align="justify">Meet Applicant Management – the all-in-one solution to streamline operations, boost productivity, and keep your team aligned, wherever they are.</p>